 It’s important to do your research with any link building efforts.
 This will help you identify opportunities, and build out information to use in content promotion and outreach.

 Analyze Your Competitors

 Competitor research can provide a goldmine of useful information.
-By examining competitors’ backlink profiles, you can identify sources and opportunities that make sense for your website, like relevant industry award shows, conferences, guest post opportunities, and more.
+By examining competitors’ backlink profiles with a backlink checker tool, you can identify sources and opportunities that make sense for your website, like relevant industry award shows, conferences, guest post opportunities, and more.

 While doing your research, you may also identify content gaps in your industry – topics no one else has covered yet.
 Not only will you be able to provide useful industry information with a unique perspective, but you’ll get the opportunity to gain some valuable links as well.

 Preemptively Identify Sources

 Beyond competitors, you can also research sources for receiving backlinks.
 Find out what content their readers find valuable and what helps their publication the most.
 Then, you can build content to fill that gap.
 Research who you need to contact and reach out personally to provide value.